cistercians/lambic/documentation/FACTION_AI_SYSTEM.md

 #### Executable Goal Execution

 **executeExecutableGoal(goal, goalChain)**:
+- Tracks building count before execution (for verification)
 - Executes goal in try-catch block
+- **Execution Verification** (Phase 6):
+  - Invalidates BuildingService cache to ensure fresh counts
+  - Verifies building was actually created using `verifyBuildingCreation()`
+  - Checks building count increased (before vs after)
+  - Marks goal as FAILED if verification fails
+  - Throws error to trigger retry or alternative goal selection
 - Marks goal as COMPLETED on success
 - On error: creates structured error object, logs with context, marks goal as FAILED
 - Returns success result with shouldAdvance=true

+**verifyBuildingCreation(goal, house)**:
+- Checks if goal is a building goal (startsWith 'BUILD_')
+- For farms: Checks if any farm exists for the house (simplified check)
+- For other buildings: Verifies building exists in Building.list with correct owner, type, and built status
+- Returns true if building exists, false otherwise
+- Prevents silent execution failures where goals complete but buildings aren't created

 #### Blocked Goal Handling